LeonarDev/Trybe/Exercises/fundamentals/block_09/9.1/readme.md

 <hr>
 <br>

-3) The `getPlanet` function below prints the planet Mars synchronously.
+#### Exercise 3) The `getPlanet` function below prints the planet Mars synchronously.
 Modify `getPlanet`, so that Mars is printed asynchronously, after 4 seconds.

 ```js
 const getPlanet = () => {